huwb/jitternator/README.md

 In the past I've spent weeks painstakingly hunting down jitter issues - visible stutter in games.
 I decided to document the lessons and techniques I picked up along the way in the hope that it might help others.

+If some element of your game is jittering, the first thing to check is if you are updating the element (or the camera!) in fixed time steps?
+This is a specific type of jitter related to fixed time steps that is a subset of general jitter issues, but happen frequently enough that they are worth calling out specifically (if you have a camera moving in Update() chasing a moving rigidbody in Unity, it will jitter by default).
+There are notes and links in the Misc Notes section below about this specific case.

-If you find yourself investigating jitter issues, dig in for the long haul, and persevere.
+If the jitter is not related to fixed update, get ready to dig in for the long haul, and persevere.
 If jitter is occurring, there will be a good reason!
 The gameplay may break down at low/unsteady FPS, but there should *never* be visible jitter!

-I have also added an experimental implementation of attaching timestamps to data to enforce consistency and detect timing issues at runtime, discussed in the last section.
+I have also added an experimental implementation of attaching timestamps to data to enforce consistency and detect timing issues at runtime, find details below.

 ## Preparation